okalangkenneth/AF_Microservices/README.md

 Our application is designed to be highly scalable and modular, with a microservices architecture that enables seamless integration of new features and services.
 We have implemented Domain-Driven Design (DDD) and Command-Query Responsibility Segregation (CQRS) patterns to achieve loose coupling between services and maintain high system availability.

-Whether you are a job seeker or an employer, our job portal application has everything you need to find your perfect match.
-With our advanced search capabilities, real-time notifications.

-Thank you for considering our job portal application, and we look forward to your feedback and contributions.

 ### Architecture Overview:

 ![image](https://user-images.githubusercontent.com/68539411/223212580-1beef704-b842-42f2-baf9-c56c318ec17f.png)